Windy Hill, Kilmacolm

 Windy Hill or Windyhill is a house designed by Charles Rennie Mackintosh and furnished by him and his wife, Margaret Macdonald, in Kilmacolm, Scotland.
 It is Category A listed and remains as a home in private ownership.
 Windy Hill is also the name of a hill in the Clyde Muirshiel Regional Park which borders Kilmacolm.

 History

 The house was commissioned in 1900 by William Davidson, a provisions merchant, who was Mackintosh's friend and patron.
 Mackintosh not only designed the Art Nouveau-style house, but also, with Macdonald, its decor, furniture and fittings, including fireplaces, panelling, stained glass and lights.
 They also designed the 2 acre garden.
 The house was completed and occupied in 1901.
-Job books and correspondence relating to the commission are held at the Hunterian Museum, who have made digital scans available online.
+Job books and correspondence relating to the commission are held at the Hunterian Museum, Glasgow, who have made digital scans available online.

 'Windy Hill' from Rowantreehill Road in 2007.

 Walter Blackie and his wife viewed the house, with Mackintosh, before commissioning him to design Hill House.

 The Davidson family lived in Windy Hill until 1911 when they moved back to Glasgow so William could be closer to his work.
 The house was then rented out, until 1934 when Davidson sold it.